 Skip to content

-The Indigenous marathon project (IMP) identifies Indigenous men and women with a running talent and provides them with the opportunity to compete in the world's most famous race - The New York City Marathon.
+The Indigenous marathon project (IMP) aims to inspire Indigenous men and women to run the New York City Marathon.
 The program also aims to inspire the nation and encourage healthy active lifestyles within Indigenous people in Australia.
 The IMP began in 2010 and is part of the SmartStart for kids! project, which contributes to helping Indigenous youth and their communities.

 The program aims to:

 The program is an initiative of the Indigenous Marathon Foundation (IMF) and works with relevant organisations to place athletes in employment in health, sport or recreation sectors.
 Athletes will gain a Certificate III in Community Recreation - Indigenous Healthy Living.
 The Certificate III is unlike any other course offered in Australia, as it focuses on Indigenous health issues whilst incorporating sport and event management components, thus creating a holistic qualification for the athletes.